ResidentMario/tictactoe/README.md

     npx mocha tests/redux-tests.js

+To debug unit tests, set a `debugger;` break point in the file and then run:

+    npx mocha test/redux-tests.js --inspect-brk

+Then navigate to `chrome://inspect/`.

 ## Notes

 * **Actions** are payloads of information that get sent to the store.
 The only way to modify the information contained